Home Insights Why Entexis™ Systems: From ThirtyFour® Soft Systems to the Future

 A lot of companies are calling themselves AI companies right now.
 Most of them are rebrands.
 A few are genuine.
 We thought hard before putting AI at the center of what Entexis is, because we didn’t want to be part of the noise.

 Here’s what we believe: AI isn’t a feature.
 It isn’t a chatbot you bolt onto an existing product.
-It’s a new substrate — the thing software will be built on for the next ten years, the same way the cloud was for the last ten.
+It’s a new substrate.
+The thing software will be built on for the next ten years, the same way the cloud was for the last ten.
 The companies that understand this early, and build with it as a foundation instead of an afterthought, will define what the next generation of products looks like.

 We want to be one of those companies.
 And we want to help the businesses we work with be among them, too.